aditya43/docker-kubernetes/README.md

 + Can we make sure that pod gets scheduled on a specific worker node?
 ```
 - Pod gets scheduled on worker nodes automatically.
+- To spawn a pod on a particular worker node, we can use **taints and tolerations**.

 ----------------------------------------